The Many Advantages of Single-Sex Schools

-According to long term studies of children from around the world, students achieve more and learn better in single sex schools.
+The advantages of single-sex schools According to multiple long-term studies of children from around the world, students achieve more and learn better in single-sex schools.

-In 2001, a British study conclude that nearly every girl regardless of her ability or socioeconomic status performed better in single sex classrooms than co-ed ones.
-The study of study of 2954 high schools and 979 primary schools showed that while boys at the lowest ends academically improved the most in single sex schools, single sex education was particularly beneficial to girls.
+In 2001, a British study concluded that nearly every girl regardless of her ability or socioeconomic status performed better in single sex classrooms than co-ed ones.
+The study of study of 2954 high schools and 979 primary schools showed that while boys at the lowest ends academically improved the most in single sex schools, single-sex education was particularly beneficial to girls.
 Every one of the top fifty elementary schools and top twenty high schools in Britain are single sex schools.

-At an all girls schools, teachers use the latest techniques keeping with the female learning style.
+At all-girls schools, teachers use the latest techniques keeping with the female learning style.
 The textbooks and other materials don’t have a male bias.
 Girls are more able to participate in class discussions since there aren’t boys around to dominate as in co-educational schools.
 Girls become more confident in themselves as students and earn higher scores on their College Board and Advanced Placement examinations.

 Almost 90% of girls in co-ed high schools are affected by some form of sexual harassment.
-Being in an atmosphere that rails against the negative influence of mass media and its troubling depictions of women and girls is nothing but positive for teenage girls during a time when body image and self esteem are most critical.
+Being in an atmosphere that counters the negative influence of mass media and its troubling depictions of women and girls is a positive for teenage girls during a time when body image and self-esteem are most critical.

 A quarter of the female members of Congress and one-third of all female members of Fortune 100 boards graduated from all-women’s colleges.
 Adult graduates of all-girls high schools and colleges report extreme satisfaction with their education.